Lagoon 380

 The Lagoon 380 is a French sailboat that was designed by Van Peteghem/Lauriot-Prevost as a cruiser and also for the yacht charter role.
 It was first built in 1999.

-The design is the best-selling cruising catamaran ever.
+According to the website Katamarans, the Lagoon 380 is described as "the best-selling catamaran in the world" until the introduction of the Lagoon 42.

 Production

 The design was built by the Lagoon catamaran division of Jeanneau in France and was the smallest catamaran in their product line.
 The division was later sold to Construction Navale Bordeaux (CNB) which became part of Groupe Beneteau.
 Production started in 1999 and the improved Lagoon 380 S2 model was introduced in 2003.
 Production ran until 2019 with about 1,000 boats completed.

 The design was replaced in the line by the Lagoon 40.